This post may contain affiliate links. Please read our disclosure policy.

 Homemade Electrolyte Drink

 This homemade electrolyte drink is light, refreshing, and easy to drink.
-It’s packed with electrolytes, vitamins, and minerals from natural ingredients.
-Perfect for long days outside or when you’re sick with the flu.
+It’s packed with electrolytes, vitamins, and minerals from natural ingredients, and takes just minutes to make.
+Perfect for long days outside or when you’re sick!

 Ingredients